-For the duration of the Biennial, from July 16 – September 2, cultural organizations throughout Denver will feature dynamic programs, events, and exhibitions in support of the Biennial’s celebration of the Americas.
+For the duration of the Biennial, from July 16 – September 2, 2013, cultural organizations throughout Denver featured dynamic programs, events, and exhibitions in support of the Biennial’s celebration of the Americas.

-Along with the Biennial’s lead partner, The Museum of Contemporary Art Denver, these organizations will present film and documentary screenings, public events, parties, performances, exhibitions and more, showcasing Denver’s vibrant and thriving cultural scene.
+Along with the Biennial’s lead partner, The Museum of Contemporary Art Denver, these organizations presented film and documentary screenings, public events, parties, performances, exhibitions and more, showcasing Denver’s vibrant and thriving cultural scene.

-Please visit the Biennial’s online event calendar, created in partnership with VISIT DENVER, for a full listing of community and cultural events in Denver this summer.
+Please visit the Biennial’s online event calendar, created in partnership with VISIT DENVER, for an overview of 2013’s community and cultural events.
+Stay tuned for the upcoming Biennial of the Americas’ events and activities.

 Museum of Contemporary Art Denver